“I share my own method.” – Ben Evans

 Control Your Perspective

 1. Start by using the camera to preserve your scene or subject.
 Imagine that you are creating a reference for someone to draw from.
 You want to get everything in the frame.
-Everything should be sharp, so use a small aperture like f16 for maximum depth of field.
-You might need to use a tripod if your shutter speed is below 1/80s.
+Everything should be sharp, so use a small aperture like f/16 for maximum depth of field.
+You might need to use a tripod if your shutter speed is below 1/80 of a second.
 Include identifiable objects to give a sense of scale.

 Consider photographing in the blue and golden hours for the best light.
 Postcard photos normally use this approach.
 Tourist photos are almost exclusively about preserving people at a location.

-This may mean using a macro lens and getting really close, but usually you’ll just want to think a bit about which patterns, colours and details look best.
-Remember what we said in the book; what doesn’t add to your photograph detracts from it.
+This may mean using a macro lens and getting really close, but usually you’ll just want to think a bit about which patterns, colors, and details look best.
+Remember what we said in the book: what doesn’t add to your photograph detracts from it.

 Focus On Details